flyerhq/flyer-astro/src/content/docs/docs/flutter/getting-started/simple-example.md

         onMessageSend: (text) {
           _chatController.insertMessage(
             TextMessage(
-              // Better to use UUID or similar for the ID - IDs must be unique.
+              // Better to use UUID or similar for the ID - IDs must be unique
               id: '${Random().nextInt(1000) + 1}',
               authorId: 'user1',
               createdAt: DateTime.now().toUtc(),